Right (and Wrong) Ways to Use Risk Assessment in Justice Settings

 Because risk assessment flags those for whom there is an opportunity for prevention, the appropriate response is interventions that can take advantage of that prevention opportunity.
 These types of interventions typically encourage prosocial activities, community and personal connections, and therapeutic interventions for individuals and families.
 Research has shown these types of interventions to be effective.

 Punishment, many supervision and monitoring practices, incarceration, detention, out-of-home placement, secure confinement and other similar interventions that do not take a positive development approach have been shown though research to be either ineffective or counter-productive for long-term community safety.
-Given this, using risk assessment to guide decisions around these types of responses represents a tragic missed opportunity to support individuals and families and to make the community safer.
+Given this, using risk assessment to guide decisions around these types of responses should not be a given and must be approached carefully and transparently.
+Without such considerations, it represents a tragic missed opportunity to support individuals and families and to make the community safer.

 Sentencing decisions are about appropriate punishments for adults who have either pled guilty or been convicted of a crime.
 While punishment is a central feature of sentences, goals of sentencing may also include rehabilitation and deterrence.